jackjliew/ai-openscale/tutorial-adv.md

   ![AI OpenScale PostgreSQL](images/aios_postgres.png)

+  {{site.data.keyword.aios_short}} uses a PostgreSQL database to store model deployment, output, and retraining data to deliver model health and application insights.

 - Click **Next**.
 You will now select your instance of Watson Machine Learning from the dropdown, and click **Next** again.

 - You are now able to select which deployed models will be monitored by {{site.data.keyword.aios_short}}.
 Check the model you created and deployed; click **Next** to accept this: